hotmeshio/samples-javascript/README.md

 # samples-javascript
 This repo demonstrates the use of HotMesh/Pluck in a JavaScript environment.
-Refer to [index.js](./index.js) for how to import, connect, execute and cache.
+Refer to [test.js](./test.js) for an end-to-end example that connects, caches, executes, indexes, and searches.

 ## Build
 The application includes a docker-compose file that spins up one Redis instance and one Node instance.
 To build the application, run the following command: